 "Even a routine condemnation presents difficult issues — and this is no ordinary condemnation," Belot wrote.

 He cited the difficulty of setting a value for oil and gas properties, coupled with Kansas law that gives landowners an ownership right to any escaped storage gas under their property.

 "Except for us paying for our own gas, this is a complete victory for us," Mike Loeffler, spokesman for Northern Natural Gas, said Thursday.

 The court rejected claims by gas producers and landowners who wanted compensation for gas they hoped to be able to draw out of the storage field in the future, he said.

 "The court completely rejected attempts by producers to continue to pillage our interests," Loeffler said.

 Belot must decide how to split the compensation among all of the affected landowners in Pratt, Kingman and Reno counties.
 A status conference is scheduled for Feb.
 18.

-The legal maneuvering for condemnation comes in the wake of a 2010 decision by the Federal Energy Regulatory Commission that granted Northern the authority to expand its Cunningham Storage Field in Kansas by an additional 12,320 acres.
+The legal maneuvering for condemnation comes in the wake of a 2010 decision by the Federal Energy Regulatory Commission that granted Northern the authority to expand the storage field by an additional 12,320 acres.
 The facility stores gas in two underground formations now spanning about 28,000 acres.